What is Vitamin C?

 Vitamin C Deficiency

 Like other vitamins and minerals, it is an essential nutrient for our good health.
-Therefore, we consumed vitamin C reached foods and supplements regularly to prevent deficiency.
+Therefore, we consume vitamin C reached foods and supplements regularly to prevent deficiency.
 Deficiency is relatively rare in developed countries due to the availability of fresh vitamin C reached foods and supplements but it still affects roughly 7% of adults in the United States.

 The most common risk factors for such deficiency are poor diet, alcoholism, anorexia, severe mental illness, smoking, and medication.